Evolutionarily stable strategy in asymmetric games: Dynamical and information-theoretical perspectives: ESS in Multiplayer hypermatrix games

-\end{enumerate} Of course, it is trivially true that if inequality (\ref{r_definition_mul}) is satisfied, then $(\mathbf{\hat{x}},\mathbf{\hat{y}})$ is a 2ESS, meaning that inequalities (\ref{eqn:2ESS_mul}) are also satisfied.
-However, the converse may not be true making the Proposition 1 false.
+Next, we come to mixed 2ESS in asymmetric hypermatrix games.
+One could expect that as done previously in Sec.~\ref{sec:mixed_nash_asym}, $V_r(\mathbf{x},\mathbf{y})=D_{\rm KL}(\mathbf{\hat{x}}||\mathbf{{x}})+rD_{\rm KL}(\mathbf{\hat{y}}||\mathbf{{y}})$ as a candidate for Lyapunov function.
+For this function to be a valid Lyapunov function one needs an analog of Theorem 1 for multiplayer games, that is, {the following needs to be true: $(\mathbf{\hat{x}},\mathbf{\hat{y}})$ is a mixed 2ESS in asymmetric hypermatrix games if and only if there exists an $r>0$ such that $\forall(\mathbf{x},\mathbf{y})\ne(\mathbf{\hat{x}},\mathbf{\hat{y}})$, } Of course, it is trivially true that if inequality (\ref{r_definition_mult}) is satisfied, then $(\mathbf{\hat{x}},\mathbf{\hat{y}})$ is a 2ESS, meaning that inequalities (\ref{eqn:2ESS_mul}) are also satisfied. {However, the converse may not be true, that is, if $(\mathbf{\hat{x}},\mathbf{\hat{y}})$ is a 2ESS then inequality~(\ref{r_definition_mult}) may not be satisfied}.
 We present an example below to elucidate this fact.
-However, it is clear that if a 2ESS satisfies inequality (\ref{r_definition_mul}), then $V_r$ is a right Lyapunov function to chose to prove that 2ESS implies asymptotic stability.
+However, it is clear that if a 2ESS satisfies inequality (\ref{r_definition_mult}), then $V_r$ is a right Lyapunov function to chose to prove that 2ESS implies asymptotic stability.
 The failure to recognize appropriate Lyapunov function doesn't falsify the statement that 2ESS is asymptotically stable fixed point of the replicator equation.
 In fact, in our numerical search, we could not find a situation when 2ESS in asymmetric hypermatrix games is not locally asymptotically stable fixed point of the replicator equation.
 Hence, we propose a conjecture that needs to be proved in due course: \begin{enumerate} \item[]\textbf{Conjecture 1:} A mixed 2ESS in asymmetric hypermatrix games is locally asymptotically stable fixed point of the replicator equation (\ref{eqn:replicator_asym_2}). \end{enumerate}

-Let's consider an insightful example of a 3-player $2\times2\times2$ hypermatrix game demonstrating that Proposition 1 is not necessarily valid for all payoff hypermatrices.
+Let's consider an insightful example of a 3-player $2\times2\times2$ hypermatrix game demonstrating that { inequality~(\ref{r_definition_mult}) is not necessarily satisfied for all payoff hypermatrices}.
 We consider payoff hypermatrices as shown in Fig.~\ref{fig:payoff_cube}.

-In order to render calculations analytically tractable, we adopt the assumption that intraspecific interactions are infinitesimal, due to a small parameter $\mu$ that is multiplied to ${\sf A}$ and ${\sf D}$.
+In order to render calculations analytically tractable, we adopt the assumption that intra-specific interactions are infinitesimal, due to a small parameter $\mu$ that is multiplied to ${\sf A}$ and ${\sf D}$.
 Using the payoff hypermatrices of Fig.~\ref{fig:payoff_cube}, we can rewrite Eq.~(\ref{eqn:replicator_asym_2}) as

 Let us define the following short hand notations: $f_1(y)\equiv 2y^2+y(1-y)-3(1-y)^2$,~$f_2(x)\equiv -3x^2+x(1-x)+(1-x)^2$,~$g_1(x)\equiv -2x^2-3x(1-x)+5(1-x)^2$ and $g_2(y)\equiv -3y^2+y(1-y)+(1-y)^2$.
 For finding interior fixed points, one has to solve $f_1(y)+\mu f_2(x)=0$ and $g_1(x)+\mu g_2(y)=0$ simultaneously.
 We adopt the ansatz that fixed point $(\hat{x},\hat{y})=(x_0,y_0)+\mu(x_1,y_1)+\mu^2(x_2,y_2)+\cdots$.
 We find the zeroth order solution as $(x_0,y_0)=(1/2,1/2)$ for which $f_1(y_0)=0$ and $g_1(x_0)=0$.
 Proceeding further, up to second order in $\mu$ we perturbatively find